The 8 Questions to Ask When Forming a Business Partnership – Part One

 Thankfully, they had gone through the structure process and hadn’t gone all the way down where it was going to be a messy extraction.
 That business partnership lasted less than six months.
 The incoming partner, while they brought a lot of value to the business, was never able to keep up with the fast-paced, high risk big decisions that the majority shareholder was making.

-The fourth and final key strategic question and forming a business partnership is understanding from a structural perspective what your different preferences are.
-I often talk about income, equity and control.
-For you, forming a business partnership, which of those three is most important?
-Are you looking to get as much income out of this as possible?
-Is it equity?
-Or is it control?
 A lot of people, when they’re forming a business partnership, conflate equity and control.
 They think that because they’ve got 51% of the business, that gives them more control.
-In reality, when you understand structural preferences, you can do deals all over the shops such that doesn’t need to be the case.
+In reality, when you understand structural preferences, you can do deals all over the shop and that doesn’t need to be the case.
 If you really want to keep control, that doesn’t mean you need to keep a majority of the equity.
-You’ve got to be clear though on which of those – income, equity of control you want and which is most important to your partners.
-Because if you all want exactly the same thing, that can cause some friction when it comes to dividing the pie.

 Let me give you a great example of where I’ve seen this really work.
-It was a business where the business owner was a leader in their field was getting frustrated by the fact that their senior staff would work for him for 5, 8, 10 years would get upskilled with themselves, become leaders in the field and then would go and start their own competitor business.
-Those individuals, the senior leaders that were leaving to start their own business had shifted their preferences from an income when they first took the job to equity and control, wanting to have their own business.
+It was a business where the founding owner was a leader in their field, but he was getting frustrated by the fact that senior staff would work for 5-10 years, get upskilled, become leaders in the field themselves … and then go and start their own competitor business.

-Underlying all of these four questions, commercial vision, cultural values, leadership behaviours, and structural preferences is a need to be very open and honest with your communication.
+Underlying all of these four questions, Commercial Vision, Cultural Values, Leadership Behaviours, and Structural Preferences is a need to be very open and honest with your communication.

 Ultimately, if you don’t feel, or if your potential business partner doesn’t feel that they can be open about what they want out of this business, then that is going to manifest itself in major issues further down the track.